giacomomarchioro/pyIIIFpres/README.md

 When you are populating a new IIIF type from scratch some helpful function can be used for spotting errors.

-`.inspect()` method returns a json representation of the object were the recomended and required fields are shown:
+`.inspect()` method returns a JSON representation of the object where the recommended and required fields are shown:

 ```python
 from IIIFpres import iiifpapi3